thundergolfer/thundergolfer.github.io/_posts/2016-11-10-learning-large-open-source-codebases.md

 When reading and re-reading through unfamiliar code I have found it really useful to fill a version of the codebase's files with personal comments to support my own understanding.
 It's not enough to just read the code, because you'll often have forgotten things about the first files you read through by the time you reach the last.
 To keep everything clear and organised, I like to keep two *git branches* in my fork.

 So from the base folder of your local fork, use the command `git branch comments` to create the `comments` branch and use `git checkout comments` to switch to it.
-From this branch, you are free to fill the codebase with your own comments, and whenever you want use `git checkout master` to switch back to the comment-free, 'clean' codebase if you'd like.
+From this branch, you are free to fill the codebase with your own comments, and whenever you want use `git checkout master` to switch back to the comment-free, 'clean' codebase.

 Something else that I do is mark out my own comments from the existing comments with 'tags'.
 By doing this I can spot at a glance which comments are my own, and also use [regex](https://en.wikipedia.org/wiki/Regular_expression) to pull out my comments from the source code bulk.
 For example: